 In recent years, trusts have become a commonplace addition to even the simplest estate plan.
 Unfortunately, the creator of a trust does not always discuss the appointment of a Trustee with the intended Trustee.
-If you recently learned that you were appointed as a Trustee, and you have never served as a Trustee, you probably do not know where to begin in your trust administration duties.
-A Sacramento trust administration attorney at the Northern California Center for Estate Planning & Elder Law explains what you need to know about trust administration.
+If you recently learned that you were appointed as a Trustee and never served as a Trustee, you probably do not know where to begin in your trust administration duties.
+Let’s explore what a Trustee does.

 All trusts are broadly divided into two categories – testamentary and living (inter vivos) trusts.
 Testamentary trusts do not become active during the lifetime of the Settlor.
 Instead, a testamentary trust is typically activated by a provision in the Settlor’s Last Will and Testament.
 A living trust, on the other hand, activates during the Settlor’s lifetime.
 Living trusts can be further sub-divided into revocable and irrevocable living trusts.
 As the name implies, an irrevocable trust cannot be changed, modified, or terminated by the Settlor once it activates.
 If the trust is a revocable living trust, however, the Settlor may modify or terminate the trust at any time.

 What Are the Duties and Responsibilities of a Trustee?

 In general, the Trustee’s job is to oversee the administration of the trust and manage the trust assets.
 That explanation, however, is an over-simplification of the duties and responsibilities of a Trustee.
 In practice, a Trustee plays several diverse roles during the administration of a trust.
 Just a few of the duties and responsibilities you will have as a Trustee include: